 To learn more, check out our review of the top cryptocurrency exchanges.

-Updated on 11th May 2020 as to Coinbase’s latest controversies.
+Updated on 15th June 2020 as to Coinbase’s fees and latest controversies.